futtta/autoptimize/readme.txt

 = My site looks broken when I purge Autoptimize's cache! =

 When clearing AO's cache, no page cache should contain pages (HTML) that refers to the removed optimized CSS/ JS.
-Although for that purpose there is integretion between Autoptimize and some page caches, this integration does not cover 100% of setups so you might need to purge your page cache manually.
+Although for that purpose there is integration between Autoptimize and some page caches, this integration does not cover 100% of setups so you might need to purge your page cache manually.

 = Can I still use Cloudflare's Rocket Loader? =